Thoughts on AES75, M-Noise, and “Maximum Linear Peak SPL”

 3. One-sample-wide signal peaks are not found in music or speech.

-4. Sound pressure level requires consideration of time.
+4. Sound pressure level, when used to imply loudness, requires consideration of time.

 5. The spectrum of an M-Noise impulse is white, not shaped.

-6. The MLPS gives a very high rating to non-loud signal events.
+6. The MLPS gives a very high rating for non-loud signal events.

 7. The simple power equation is only accurate for continuous signals into resistive loads.